 by Mike Retzlaff

 A rather hot topic on various homebrew forums lately is fermenting under pressure.
 The people touting this technique are quite rapt over the concept.
 The technique goes against everything I’ve ever read or observed but I don’t want to rush to judgment.
-I’m slowly learning my lesson (very slowly unfortunately) in arbitrarily dismissing ideas that aren’t my own or that I don’t fully understand.
+I’m slowly learning my lesson in arbitrarily dismissing ideas that aren’t my own or that I don’t fully understand.

 It is claimed that fermenting under pressure does a number of things.